NadyJS/NadyJS/README.md

-- 👋 Hi, I’m @NadyJS
+- 👋 Hi, I’m @Nady
-- 👀 I’m interested in Web Development (full stack)
+- 👀 I’m interested in building app web, web devlopment (front(css/html)), desktop app and more things.
-- 🌱 I’m currently learning Javascript !
+- 🌱 I’m currently learning Python ("javascript and css too")  !
-- 💞️ I’m looking to collaborate on every type of project !
+- 💞️ I’m not looking to collaborate right now, still learning so im not on point !
-- 📫 How to reach me: on Twitter, by mail.
+- 📫 How to reach me: @Nady on twitter

 <!---
 NadyJS/NadyJS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.